wp-plugins/mailchimp-subscriber-chiclet/README.txt

 == Installation ==

-1. Upload the plugin zip file to the `/wp-content/plugins/` directory, or search in WordPress for "MailChimp Subscriber Chiclet for WordPress"
+1. Upload the plugin zip file to the `/wp-content/plugins/` directory, or search in WordPress for "MailChimp Subscriber Chiclet"
 2. Activate the plugin.
-1. Go to `Settings > MailChimp Subscriber Chiclet for WordPress` and set your MailChimp API key, then copy/paste a shortcode from there to anywhere (Pages, Posts, Text Widget) in your site!
+1. Go to `Settings > MailChimp Subscriber Chiclet` and set your MailChimp API key, then copy/paste a shortcode from there to anywhere (Pages, Posts, Text Widget) in your site!

 == Frequently Asked Questions ==